 Vocational schools, community colleges, universities, and online institutions offer programs in medical office assisting.
 Certificate, diploma, and associate's degree programs are the most common.
 These programs can last between several months and two years.
 Those interested in clinical work should choose a program providing training in taking vital signs, assisting physicians during procedures, and preparing laboratory specimens.

 Students interested in becoming medical transcriptionists or coders may want to consider programs specific to those skills.
-Other topics covered in medical office and administrative assisting programs include:
+Other topics covered in a medical office and administrative assisting programs include: